2023 Chinese balloon incident: China

 On February 3, spokesperson of the Chinese Ministry of Foreign Affairs Mao Ning said: "It is a civilian airship used for research, mainly meteorological, purposes.
 Affected by the Westerlies and with limited self-steering capability, the airship deviated far from its planned course."
 She said China regretted the unintentional incident, citing force majeure.
 On February 6, Mao said that the U.S. "hyped up the incident on purpose and even used force to attack", and called the shoot down "an unacceptable and irresponsible action".

-According to the BBC, Chinese state media initially ignored the incident but became more defensive after the "near-apologetic tone" of its Ministry of Foreign Affairs.
-On February 3, China Daily called the spying claims a lie, saying: "To spy on the U.S. with a balloon, one must both fall far behind to use a 1940s technology and be advanced enough to control its flight across the ocean."
-Chinese netizens speculated about the maker of the balloon and unconfirmed reports of an unidentified object off the coast of Shandong.
-The incident coincided with the release of science fiction movie The Wandering Earth 2 in mainland China, causing some internet users and media to coin the name "The Wandering Balloon".

 After the downing on February 5, Vice Foreign Minister Xie Feng said he had filed a formal complaint with the U.S. Embassy in response to the incident.
-Xie accused the United States of indiscriminately using force against the civilian airship that was about to leave U.S. airspace in violation of "the spirit of international law and international practice" and said that the Chinese government reserved the right to "take further necessary responses".
+Xie accused the United States of indiscriminately using force against a civilian airship that was about to leave U.S. airspace.
+This force was in violation of "the spirit of international law and international practice" and said that the Chinese government reserved the right to "take further necessary responses".
 On February 6, a Chinese diplomat said in an interview with French news network LCI that the United States should return the recovered balloon debris to China.

 On February 13, Chinese Foreign Affairs spokesperson Wang Wenbin said that U.S. high-altitude balloons had "illegally crossed China's airspace" more than ten times since 2022.
 According to CNN, he did not offer evidence.
 Wang also complained about U.S. reconnaissance against China and wiretapping efforts around the world.
 U.S. National Security spokesperson John Kirby said "there is no U.S. surveillance craft in China's airspace" but declined to specify whether his denial covered disputed airspace claimed by China.
 On February 14, Wang elaborated by saying that since 2022, circumnavigation balloons launched from U.S. soil flew over China and other countries illegally more than ten times.

 On February 14, Minister of Foreign Affairs spokeswoman Hua Chunying suggested the U.S. was focused more on the "wandering civilian balloon" than the 2023 Ohio train derailment.